risingwavelabs/risingwave-docs-legacy/docs/sql/data-types/data-type-jsonb.md

 ## Add values to a jsonb column

-To add values to a jsonb column, use the JSON data format in the SQL statement.
-For example, `{"key": "value"}`.
+To add values to a jsonb column, simply write the JSON as a string.
+For example, `'{"key": "value"}'`.

 ### Examples